XraySpectroscopy/XAS-Data-Interchange/specification/spec.md

 XDI files contain two sections, a header with information about one scan of an XAS experiment followed by the data collected during that scan.
-The header section consists of versioning information, a series of fields that contain information about the scan, an area for users to store comments about the experiment, and a sequence of labels for the columns of data.
+The header section consists of versioning information, a series of fields with information about the scan, an area for users to store comments about the experiment, and a sequence of labels for the columns of data.
 The data section contains these columns, with each row corresponding to one point of the scan.

 The header has been designed to contain arbitrary metadata describing the contents of the file.
 This metadata is organized in a way that is